PlayKey is reviving the cloud gaming market by allowing you to buy or bring your own games

 PlayKey supports 150 games, including a ton of AAA titles like, Grand Theft Auto: V, The Witcher 3, Mafia III, Deus Ex: Mankind Divided, Bioshock: Infinite, and The Elder Scrolls V: Skyrim, with more added every month.
 Their catalogue also includes a few non-Steam games, like Overwatch, Elder Scrolls: Online and EVE: Online.

-In order for PlayKey to work, you’ll needs a minimum download internet speed of 10MBps, required for PlayKey to stream at 720p resolution, under a $10 monthly subscription.
-However, if you opt for the $20 monthly plan, you can stream games at 1080p HD resolution, at ultra settings, with the minimum requirement of a 20Mbps internet connection.
+In order for PlayKey to work, you’ll needs a minimum download internet speed of 10MBps, required for PlayKey to stream at 720p resolution and 30 FPS, under a $10 monthly subscription.
+However, if you opt for the $20 monthly plan, you can stream games at 60FPS 1080p HD resolution, at ultra settings, with the minimum requirement of a 20Mbps internet connection.

 So, just how would you be able to start streaming?